tmfg/mmtis-national-access-point/docs/deploy-with-slack/README.md

 For "Rule type", select Schedule expression and add ```cron(0 17 * * ? *)```.
 This defines an event that triggers each day at 17:00 UTC.
 Finally, click "Add".

+**Settings**
+Add a longer timeout for this function, about 1 minutes should be fine.

 ### API Gateway